– Why Republicans Should Lead On Environmentalism –

-Since when do conservatives, oppose conservation?
+Since when do conservatives oppose conservation?

 Look for yourself at the SMOG over LA.
-How obvious does it have to be that pumping Keystone is a bad idea for Earth’s future?
-On top of that, as big data and statistical analysis grows today and Americans continue “naturally talking about the weather,” doesn’t it feel as though the planet might be trying to tell us something?
+How obvious does it have to become that pumping Keystone is a bad idea for Earth’s future?
+On top of that, as statistical analysis becomes a larger and larger part of the American economy, while simultaneously Americans continue “naturally talking about the weather,” doesn’t it feel as though the planet might be trying to tell us something?

 When will “conservatives” focus on the bigger picture?
-When do “conservatives” ignore long term gains and sell out our future for short sighted profit sheets?….
-Does that very approach, not go against the very definition of what it means to be a “conservative?”
+When do true “conservatives” ignore long term gains in favor of short sighted profits?….
+It is my opinion, that this very approach goes against the very definition of what it means to be a “conservative,” itself?

 By: William Larsen